India–Serbia relations: History

 During 1300-1400 CE, Romani people of Indian origin had already settled in Serbia.

 In 1926, Rabindranath Tagore gave two lectures at the University of Belgrade.

 Both countries were founding members of the Non Aligned Movement with Serbia being part of Socialist Federal Republic of Yugoslavia at the time.

 The countries had developed close and friendly relations during the period of Cold War when both Yugoslavia and India tried to maintain peaceful coexistence among nations.
 Especially close relations existed between the Yugoslav president Josip Broz Tito and India's first Prime Minister, Pandit Jawaharlal Nehru.
 Since 1970s, New Belgrade has two streets named after Mahatma Gandhi and Jawaharlal Nehru, with the busts of the two leaders set in that place in 1990s.
 India was one of the nations that co-sponsored the proposal to readmit the Federal Republic of Yugoslavia (Serbia and Montenegro) to the United Nations in 2000.
 During her visit to Belgrade in 2013, Indian Foreign Minister Preneet Kaur stated that she hopes that Serbia will continue to support reforms in international bodies, including the United Nations, and India's bid to become a permanent member of the UN Security Council.
-In an 2018 interview for local media, Indian Ambassador to Serbia, Narinder Chauhan, stated that "Despite the breakup of Yugoslavia our political relations continue to be exceptional, marked by a long tradition of mutual support on issues of core interest...
+In a 2018 interview for local media, Indian Ambassador to Serbia, Narinder Chauhan, stated that "Despite the breakup of Yugoslavia our political relations continue to be exceptional, marked by a long tradition of mutual support on issues of core interest...
 It is a matter of immense satisfaction that Serbia also supports India’s international role.
 India sees Serbia as a reliable partner."